-Capstone South West's allocated assessing social worker will undertake the assessment in the following settings:
+Capstone's assessing social worker will undertake the assessment in the following settings:

-- □ The applicant's own home. - During the 'Skills to Foster' preparation course. - During the Introduction to Therapeutic Fostering Awareness training - □ In other relevant settings e.g. workplace, if appropriate.
+- The applicant's own home. - During the 'Skills to Foster' preparation course. - In other relevant settings e.g. workplace, if appropriate.

-A variety of techniques will be used to gather evidence or information regarding the applicant's suitability to foster.
+A variety of techniques will be used to gather evidence or information regarding the applicants' suitability to foster.
 These may include:

-- □ Eco-maps, family trees and chronologies to gain information on an applicant's motivation to foster and how their past history may impact on fostering. - □ References from other adults who can corroborate the applicant's ability to relate to and care for children e.g. babysitting circle, helping out at school etc. - Discussion
+- Eco-maps, family trees and chronologies to gain information on applicant's motivation to foster and how their past history may impact on fostering.

+- Witness statements from other adults who can corroborate the applicants' ability to relate to and care for children e.g. babysitting circle, helping out at school etc.

+- Discussion

-- □ Records and reports
+- · Records and reports

 - Case studies

-- □ Role playing and simulation
+- Role playing and simulation

 - Skills to Foster preparation course

-- □ Introduction to Therapeutic Fostering Awareness training course

-- □ Online training in Safeguarding and Safer Care

-- □ Homework assignments
+- Homework assignments

-- □ The assessment will include a recommendation by the assessing social worker
+- The assessment will include a recommendation by the Capstone assessing Social Worker.